MercersKitchen/RPi-Unboxing/README.md

 # RPi-Unboxing
 How to Unbox a Raspberry Pi and get it ready for Mercer's Kitchen Projects

+REMINDER: organize your SD Cards
+- Give them to Mr. Mercer, labeled inside your USB SD Reader-Writer and he will return it the next lesson

 **Note**: this document written with GitHub Markup List tool
 - Use in paper form or README.md form (see https://github.com/MercersKitchen/Markdown-ReadMe-Documentation for more information)